-• Grasp handle and flip workstation as shown in the following photos.
+• Grasp handle and pull the workstation out as shown in the following photos.

-Reverse step to store passenger workstation.
+Reverse step to store the passenger workstation.

 MIRRORS - POWER ELECTRIC

 Always adjust mirrors for maximum rear visibility before driving off.
 Make sure the seat is adjusted for proper vehicle control and that you are sitting back squarely into the seat.